-IFS DOCUMENTATION - Cy36r1 Operational implementation 26 January 2010
+IFS DOCUMENTATION - Cy37r2 Operational implementation 18 May 2011

 PART VII: ECMWF WAVE MODEL

 Table of contents

 Chapter 1 Introduction

 Chapter 2 The kinematic part of the energy balance equation

 Chapter 3 Parametrization of source terms and the energy balance in a growing wind sea

 Chapter 4 Data assimilation in WAM

 Chapter 5 Numerical scheme

 Chapter 6 WAM model software package

 Chapter 7 Wind wave interaction at ECMWF

 Chapter 8 Extreme wave forecasting

+Chapter 9 Second-order spectrum

 References

 © Copyright 2011

 European Centre for Medium-Range Weather Forecasts Shinfield Park, Reading, RG2 9AX, England

 Literary and scientific copyrights belong to ECMWF and are reserved in all countries.
 This publication is not to be reprinted or translated in whole or in part without the written permission of the Director.
 Appropriate non-commercial use will normally be granted under the condition that reference is made to ECMWF.
 The information within this publication is given in good faith and considered to be true, but ECMWF accepts no liability for error, omission and for loss or damage arising from its use.